Brian is a huge fan of nature and loves to spend a lot of time out in it with his family, especially in the form of

 Do you have a fireplace, or use a fire pit at your camp?
 What do you do with your remaining ash or wood charcoal?
-Wood ash and charcoal have more function than being the leftovers of burnt wood.
+Wood ash and charcoal have more functions than merely being the leftovers of burnt wood.

 Not only do they retain nutrients from the wood they were burned from, but they also obtain new ones created from the reaction of being burned, including potassium and carbon dioxide.
 Additionally, charcoal and ash both have a good absorbent value, which makes them effective both as a pest control method and for absorbing chemical odors and neutralizing acids in the ground.
 This article will focus on the following 4 creative uses of wood ash and charcoal: